Internships

 3. Fill out the internship form with the faculty sponsor, who will pick the internship evaluation activity.

-4. Send your internship form to Melissa or Lacole for a CRN to enroll.
+4. Send your internship form to the relevant staff advisor for a CRN to enroll.

 5. Complete the internship evaluation activity.